MarkHanoteau/MarkHanoteau.github.io/assets/2021-06-15-Scrum-Kanban.md

 share-img: /assets/img/magic.jpg
 tags: [Scrum, Kanban, Optimizing value and flow]
 ---
+The Busy Bee Paradox by Håkan Forss

+Stop fully utilizing your teams.
+Busy work is the highest obstacle to value in knowledge - complex work.

+Part of the problem is the mindset that has been taught to most business leaders — primarily, the unnecessary, and often damaging focus on Resource Efficiency.
+You probably know this as “Utilisation” and it is how most companies are managed.
+We meet managers that believe and say things such as “the key to running a business is to have every worker as busy as possible.
+The busier they are the more they’ll produce.
+Just give me 120%, damn it!”

+Resource Management may have worked really well in a manufacturing context.
+However, in Knowledge Work it is a ticket to business oblivion.
+To succeed in modern complex business environments requires us to adopt an alternative way of thinking, which is where Flow Management comes into play.

+This is the kind of confusion I see all the time.
+We are so focused on resource utilisation, that it is hard to realise that even if people can be 100% utilised (efficient resource), the work can spend most of the time idle (being unutilised) in a queue (inefficient flow).

+In Lean and Agile we’ve known for a very long time that our measure of progress is completed work that meets the needs of a user.
+Assuming this is true, then, what we should aim for is 100% utilised work (efficient flow) done by people with spare time (Slack) that can absorb the inherent uncertainty of our work environments (inefficient resource).

 Little’s	Law
 The fundamental result of Little’s Law is that for a given process, in general, the more things that you